Carl Kiekhaefer: 1957

-Kiekhaefer quit NASCAR in January 1957 after battling Bill France, over accusations of cheating by the other competitors (though no rules infractions were found under NASCAR's close scrutiny), NASCAR changed the rules to Kiekhaefer's disadvantage, and he did not want a backlash to affect Mercury sales after fans booed the team.
+Kiekhaefer quit NASCAR in January 1957 after battling Bill France over accusations of cheating by the other competitors.
+NASCAR changed the rules to Kiekhaefer's disadvantage and he did not want a backlash to affect Mercury sales after fans booed the team.

-However, being the ever-changing personality he was, he then purchased four 1957 Chrysler 300Cs with the intent of entering the road race segment of NASCAR which only existed in 1956 and early 1957.
+He then purchased four 1957 Chrysler 300Cs with the intent of entering the road race segment of NASCAR which only existed in 1956 and early 1957.
 The first "Road America competition model" he purchased (a white 300C hardtop) was resold without modification.
 A red car received experimental changes, and two further cars began preparation for the June race scheduled for the Road America, Elkhart Lake, Wisconsin, near Mercury Marine's home plant in Fond du Lac.
-The race and the series were cancelled.
-The two cars, a black 300C hardtop and a special order Charcoal Gray 300C hardtop were reinstated for street use and became Carl's personal car and that of his Chief Engineer, Charles Strang, respectively.
+The race and the series were canceled.
+The two cars, a black 300C hardtop and a special order charcoal gray 300C hardtop were reinstated for street use and became Carl's personal car and later that of his chief engineer, Charles Strang.